sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - software-version (index 13): A textual value representing the specific release or development version of the software component.
 This item maps to '/SoftwareIdentity/@version' in {{SWID}}.

 - version-scheme (index 14): An integer or textual value representing the versioning scheme used for the software-version item, as an integer label with text escape ({{data-def}}, for the "Version Scheme" registry {{indexed-version-scheme}}).
 If an integer value is used it MUST be an index value in the range -256 to 65535.
 Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see {{iana-private-use}}).
-Integer values in the range 0 to 65535 correspond to registered entries in the IANA "Software Tag Version Scheme Values" registry (see {{iana-version-scheme}}).
+Integer values in the range 0 to 65535 correspond to registered entries in the IANA "Software ID Version Scheme Values" registry (see {{iana-version-scheme}}).

 - media (index 10): This text value is a hint to the tag consumer to understand what target platform this tag applies to.
 This item MUST be formatted as a